 To prevent project teams from inadvertently bringing the file system down for everyone by writing unexpectedly large amounts of data, we apply per-project quotas to both disk space and number of files on this file system.
 The default per-project quotas are as described in the above table; if you require more temporary (scratch) space for your project than the default quota allows for, you can discuss your requirements with us during the project application process, or contact our support team at any time.

-To ensure this file system remains fit-for-purpose, we are rolling out a regular cleaning policy as described in Automatic cleaning of nobackup filesystem.
+To ensure this file system remains fit-for-purpose, we have a regular cleaning policy as described in Automatic cleaning of nobackup filesystem.

 Do not use the